Years at Ellis:

 Kindergarten to Grade 12

-What is your best memory of Ellis?
+What is your favorite memory of Ellis?

 How would you describe yourself in three words?